 - Convert all ControlNet PLC communications to EtherNet/IP communications

 - Optimation electricians removed existing ControlNet cabling and replaced it with new Ethernet cabling.
 The electricians then installed the new PLCs and the control engineer then converted all the PLC software and installed them on the new PLCs.
 Two weeks of on-site support was provided to test and verify the operation of the system.

 The project was completed in about a year.

 Since Optimation bid the project as time and material, the project was completed $200K under budget, and those savings were passed back to the client, who is able to use the funds for more projects.

-The control system upgrade brought McGard’s heat treat line up to newer platform standard that they could support internally going forward.
-The conversion from ControlNet network to an EtherNet IP network has provide a platform to easily incorporate new heat treat line into their existing Plant Control Architecture.
+The control system upgrade brought McGard’s heat treat line up to a newer platform standard that they could support internally going forward.
+The conversion from a ControlNet network to an EtherNet IP network has provided a platform to easily incorporate a new heat treat line into their existing Plant Control Architecture.
 It also provided a stable known platform that McGard can rely on when they expand the line as production demands increase.